 Police in Ragusa have charged a group of 15 volunteer firemen with defrauding the state.
-Members of the group allegedly started fires so that they could then put them out and receive the 10€ p/hour reward paid to volunteer members of the fire department.
+Members of the group allegedly started fires so that they could then put them out and receive the €10 per hour reward paid to volunteer members of the fire department.

-The 15 men, all residents of the Ragusa region – most employed in other work – are accused of starting fires in the are between 2013 and 2015, according to Il Sole 24 Ore.
+The 15 men, all residents of the Ragusa region – most employed in other work – are accused of starting fires in the area between 2013 and 2015, according to Il Sole 24 Ore.

-The firemen even asked family and friends to call-in fake fires.
+The firemen even asked family and friends to report fake fires.
 Using GPS, the volunteers would then ensure they were the closest unit to the fire so that they could respond first and collect the rewards for putting out the flames.
 The official fire department reported the unit after it noticed a disproportionate rate of fires in the region.

-Meanwhile, 47 fires erupted in woodlands across Sicily on August 6.
+Meanwhile, 47 fires erupted in woodlands across Sicily on August 6th.
 Most were concentrated in the dry, central region between Enna and Palermo.
 In the town of Canicatti, near Agrigento, flames reached the centre of town – according to Repubblica.
 Toxic materials are still burning, despite the ongoing efforts of nearby fire departments, according to the same daily.